manofgod747/The-Fundamental-Principles-of-Law/README.md

 § 4 Death

 ## Appendix
+### Life Begins at Conception
 Life is sacred.
 The soul lives and feels independent of bodily development.
 Therefore abortion is considered premeditated murder.

+### Equal Access to Information
+Individuals in cooperation have the right to equal information access.
+If not, moral judgement is impossible and the individuals who lack information may unknowingly aid in criminal activity.

+Individuals in conflict need equal access to information or the party with less information lacks the means to investigate wrong doing.

+Equal information access incentivises good leadership.

+### Death
 To protect life it is necessary to acknowledge death.
 * Man has the right to choose death.
 * Death is a necessary punishment for those who do not respect the right to free life, when rehabilitation is impossible, and exile is insufficient.